Hello, and welcome to Around the World “L” Travel and Life Blog!

-The balance of teaching and traveling took shape.
+During these years, the balance of teaching and travel took shape.
 I traveled to China twice in 2011-12 (once with a group of 42 Boston students), took a 9-day teacher tour of Greece, went on a fabulous Honeymoon in Belize with my husband Colin following our wonderful and reality-TV-televised wedding, and in 2012 at last toured India.

 Despite having a family, however, I still relish solo travel, exploring Turkey and Dubai, and the exhilarating Top 100 Travel Bloggers conference on Study Abroad at the U.S. White House under Obama.
 Most recently, I worked with tourism boards in Curacao and Bonaire, and really enjoyed photographing and writing about such a lovely part of the world.

 Beyond teaching and blogging, I also adore running social media trainings, doing website consulting, freelance writing, and public speaking.
 (Let me know if you’d like to book me!)

-If you enjoy reading this site, please consider supporting it by making your next travel or life purchases on my 40 Resources to Save Money and Time page, as I will receive a small commission at no extra cost to you.
+If you enjoy reading this site, please consider supporting it by spending time on it and sharing it with friends.
 If you are moved to simply donate, go right ahead!
 Here is my PayPal page for such activities.

 Thanks so much for reading, feel free to drop me a note via this contact form, or at WorldLillie at gmail dot com, and please do leave comments and share this site around.
 Readers like YOU are the reason this site has been such a joy to run since 2009!